ExitProtocol/Token/exit_ai/README.md

 ---

 📖 Additional Resources
-For detailed documentation and whitepapers, visit exit-token.com.
+For detailed documentation and whitepapers, visit our official website.